kakkun61/ghcman/README.md

   HEAD: somewhere\directory\which\contains\cabal
 ```

-`Write-GhcupsConfigTemplate` function creates _ghcups.yaml_ with the template.
+`Write-GhcmanConfigTemplate` function creates _ghcman.yaml_ with the template.

-When you want to check the loaded configuration, use `Show-GhcupsConfig` function.
+When you want to check the loaded configuration, use `Show-GhcmanConfig` function.

-You can set _`$Env:GhcupsInstall`_ to specify the directory where GHCs and Cabals are installed.
-The default is _`$Env:APPDATA`\ghcups_.
+You can set _`$Env:GhcmanInstall`_ to specify the directory where GHCs and Cabals are installed.
+The default is _`$Env:APPDATA`\ghcman_.

 ## Functions